cmuscioly/cmuscioly.github.io/about.md

 # Our Mission
 <hr>

-CMU Science Olympiad is a student organization that seeks to inspire interest in the study of science, technology, engineering, and mathematics (STEM) among youth by hosting one annual Science Olympiad invitational tournament.
+CMU Science Olympiad is a student-run organization that seeks to inspire interest in the study of science, technology, engineering, and mathematics (STEM) among youth by hosting annual Science Olympiad intvitational tournaments.
 Our tournament features challenging exams and rigorous competition, and teams will find it to provide invaluable preparation for Science Olympiad competitions at the regional, state, and national levels.

 # History
 <hr>

 The CMU Science Olympiad student organization was founded in late 2017 by Sarah Yu, Chris Fulton, Revanth Gumpu, and Uday Shankar.
-Since then, the organization has amassed a group of highly dedicated members who have worked together to prepare for next year's tournament by drafting exams, securing financial support, and creating this website.
+Since then, the organization has amassed a group of highly dedicated members who have worked together to prepare for next year's tournament.
 The organization plans to host its first invitational tournament in early 2019.

 # The Team
 <hr>